shindeaditya07/Gemini_QA_Summary/README.md

 # PDF_QA_Summary_Gemini

-A Streamlit-based application that allows users to upload PDF documents and interactively query and summarize their contents using Google’s Gemini AI models.
+An application built using NodeJS, Express and Google Gemini that allows users to upload PDF documents and interactively query and summarize their contents using Google’s Gemini AI models.

 ---